gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 <br>
 `5`

-Whoever understands the origin of the Universe as hydrogen and heat, from which everything arose:<br>
+Whoever understands the origin of the Universe as plasma, hydrogen, and heat, from which everything arose:<br>

 understands that either everything is conscious - <br>
 or nothing is.